yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsmixedinteger.md

     3.0000    7.0000
 ````

 Since the mixed-integer models are based on big-M reformulations, it is crucial that you have explicit bounds on all variables involved in the nonconvex expressions.
-Read more about this in the [big-M tutorial](/tutorial/bigmandconvexhulls).
+Read more about this in the [big-M tutorial](/tutorial/bigmandconvexhulls) and the frequently asked question about [warnings about lousy big-M](/faq/warningbigm)

 If you not want YALMIP to resort to mixed-integer models in nonconvex cases, you can turn off this feature